Causal Inference for Multiple Treatments using Fractional Factorial Designs: Set up

+Due to orthogonality, $\bm{G}^{-1}=\frac{1}{2^K}\bm{G}^T$, as argued by \citet{Dasgupta2015} in the context of imputing potential outcomes under Fisher's sharp null hypothesis.
+The mean potential outcomes can be rewritten in terms of the factorial effects as ${\bar{\bm{Y}}=2^{-1}\bm{G}^T\bm{\tau}}$.
 Let the $j^{th}$ row of $\bm{G}^T$ be denoted by $\bm{h}_j$.
 The first entry of $\bm{h}_j$ is $+1$, corresponding to the mean, the next $K$ entries are equal to the entries of $\bm{z}_{j}$, and the remaining entries correspond to interactions, with the order given by the order of the rows of $\bm{G}$.
-For instance, in the $2^3$ factorial design shown in Table~\ref{tab:fac_design_example}, $h_1 = (+1, -1, -1, -1, +1, +1, +1, -1)$ We have
+In the $2^3$ factorial design shown in Table~\ref{tab:fac_design_example}, $\bm{h}_1 = (+1, -1, -1, -1, +1, +1, +1, -1)$.
+That is, it is the entries of the first row of Table 1, prepended with an entry for $2\tau(0)$ and appended with entries for the interactions.
+We have $\bar{Y}(\bm{z}_j) = 2^{-1}\bm{h}_j\bm{\tau}$.
+We will use this representation in Section~\ref{sec:part_fac} when considering causal estimands in settings lacking units for some treatment combinations.

-This representation will be useful in Sections~\ref{sec:part_fac} and \ref{subsec:test_sig_eff} when considering what can be estimated when we do not observe all treatment combinations.